UCL/rsd-cppcourse/introduction/02whycpp.md

 C++ from C or Fortran: The Good
 -------------------------------

-If you're used to programming Python or Perl, C++, unlike C or FORTRAN, makes available some of the features you'll have grown to expect:
+If you're used to programming Python or Perl, C++, unlike C or Fortran, makes available some of the features you'll have grown to expect:

 * associative arrays (hashes)
 * linked lists